tlaukkan/zigbee4java/README.md

 1. Follow Google Java style: https://google.github.io/styleguide/javaguide.html
 2. Add unit tests for your commit if applicable / possible.
-2. Build before commit.
+3. Build before commit.
+4. Rebase instead of merge when pushing.
-3. Check that Travis CI build passes.
+5. Check that Travis CI build passes after pushing.
-4. Fix any issues in your commit found in Codacy analysis.
+6. Fix any issues in your commit found in Codacy analysis.